Signaturgruppen-A-S/signaturgruppen-broker-documentation/nemlogin/nemlogin-qualifiedsigning.md

 It is assumed that the user has a general understanding of how the Workflow API functions.

-A dew differences exists between using Workflow API using Signaturgruppen Broker and Workflow API using Nemlog-in3 qualified signatures.
+A few differences exists between using Workflow API using Signaturgruppen Broker and Workflow API using Nemlog-in3 qualified signatures.

  - a few minor changes to API calls
  - a major change to how signtext_id is handled.